 One downside to social trading has been accountability.
 Because traders could make money even when sharing bad information.
 HedgeTrade solves this problem by timestamping predictions on the blockchain and using smart contracts to pay out copy traders only when the information was correct.

 If you’re a Wall Street trader and are ready to shift gears, social trading is a plausible avenue for earning money online.
+Conversely, if you’re a newcomer to trading but interesting in earning online, the HedgeTrade platform ensures you only pay for correct information, so you can trade like the pros by following their verified advice.

 Kindle Direct Self Publishing (Amazon)